2021 Holstebro municipal election

-Depsite being a traditional strong area for blue bloc parties in Denmark, H.C. Østerby from the Social Democrats had been mayor of Holstebro Municipality since 2010.
+Despite being a traditional strong area for blue bloc parties in Denmark, H.C. Østerby from the Social Democrats had been mayor of Holstebro Municipality since 2010.

 The Social Democrats lost a seat in this election, but due to the Green Left gaining a seat, a traditional red bloc majority was possible.
 It was later announced that H.C. Østerby would continue for a third term.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.